-In June 2018, Progressive Enterprises changed it's name to Woolworths New Zealand.
+In June 2018, Woolworths New Zealand changed it's name to Woolworths New Zealand.

 Countdown to phase out single-use plastic carrier bags